hiveot/hub/bindings/zwavejs/README.md

    B. just publish native values and manage mapping on the Hub C. define proper handling of multi-value properties
 1. Include DataSchema in controller configurations for properties that aren't in the zwave-js vids.
 1. Dimming duration is currently not supported
-1. Change back to JS using JSDoc for types.
-Simplifying the build process.
+1. Switch to Deno to simplify build process (deno compile)

 ## Mapping zwave VID to TD property, event and action keys